2010 Article, updated October 2017

-Some of what should be in a society’s rules is required by law, but those requirements are very basic, and inadequate to provide the framework for good governance and good relationships between a society and its members and between the members themselves.
+Some of what should be in a society’s rules is required by law, but those requirements are (at present) very basic, and inadequate to provide the framework for good governance and good relationships between a society and its members and between the members themselves.

 That is a rather confusing explanation, but that’s the way our law works.
-To add to the confusion, the Charitable Trusts Act 1957 refers to a society and a trust registered under the Charitable Trusts Act as a “Board,” and if the charity seeks registration with the Charities Commission there is a further registration process under the Charities Act 2005.
+To add to the confusion, the Charitable Trusts Act 1957 refers to a society and a trust registered under the Charitable Trusts Act as a “Board,” and if the charity seeks registration with Charities Services there is a further registration process under the Charities Act 2005.

 Where a society is registered under the Incorporated Societies Act 1908, s6(1) provides that its rules must set out:

 - The name of the society, with “Incorporated” as the last word in the name (not a requirement under the Charitable Trusts Act),

 - The objects for which the society is established,

 - How people become members of the society,

 - How people cease to be members of the society,